Olivia-Micheal/NYC-collision-/README.md

 **Figure 5: Time Analysis Page**

-We were asked to compare accidents by month and look for a seasonal pattern.
-Looking at this dashboard, we can see that March recorded the highest share of accidents, at 10.53 percent of the total, and the numbers gradually decline through the rest of the year, with November and December sitting around 7 percent each.
-This tells us there is a seasonal pattern, but it is a slow decline rather than a sudden spike.
+Looking at this dashboard, March recorded the highest share of accidents, at 10.53 percent of the total, and the numbers gradually decline through the rest of the year, with November and December sitting around 7 percent each.
+This tells me there is a seasonal pattern, but it is a slow decline rather than a sudden spike.

-We were also asked to break accidents down by day of the week and hour of the day.
-From this same dashboard, we can see Friday stands out as the busiest day at 37,000 accidents, and the hourly chart shows accidents building up steadily through the day before peaking at 4 PM, right in line with evening rush hour.
+The same dashboard also breaks accidents down by day of the week and hour of the day.
+Friday stands out as the busiest day at 37,000 accidents, and the hourly chart shows accidents building up steadily through the day before peaking at 4 PM, right in line with evening rush hour.

 ### Page 2: Location and Causes